asyarr/asyarr/README.md

 # 💫 About me:

-- 🔭 I’m currently working on Delfiss Engenaharia Ltda as an Intern;
 - 🌱 I’m currently learning Web Development and Python;
 - 😄 Pronouns: She/Her;
 - ⚡ Fun fact: I love animals and I"m a vegetarian 😄;